thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 We'll be writing the pipeline itself using [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow management system based on GNU Make, but written in Python and with added features that are specifically designed to aid in bioinformatic analyses.
 The [documentation](https://snakemake.readthedocs.io/en/stable/) is great, and they have [an excellent tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) that I highly recommend working through.

-As I mentioned above, we won't be giving a Conda and/or Snakemake tutorial, but we will be using both.
+As I mentioned above, this isn't primarily a Conda and/or Snakemake tutorial, but we will be using both.
 I explain our Conda set up below in the section **Setting up**.
 I'll very briefly describe our Snakemake setup here.

 By default, Snakemake will read through your "Snakefile" (main file containing Snakemake code) until it hits the first "rule".
 This becomes the target rule for the entire pipeline.
 Snakemake will read the files required as input for this target rule, and then go through the output of the rest of the rules until it finds the rules that can create the input for this target rule.
 It then finds the rules whose output is the input of these rules, and so on until it has the complete path of rules (from the beginning) required to create the input for the target rule.